About Your Visit

-Please note that the Stone and Golden Galleries will close temporarily from Monday 24 April to 1 June and again from Monday 11 September to Friday 10 November.
+Please note that the Stone and Golden Galleries will close temporarily from Monday 11 September to Friday 15 December.
 During this time, visitors will reach the Whispering Gallery via a little-used 'secret' staircase, offering new sights of Wren's great design.

 The High Altar

 The present high altar dates from 1958 and is made of marble and carved and gilded oak.
 It features a magnificent canopy based on a sketch by Christopher Wren, but which wasn't built in his time.
 It replaced a large Victorian marble altar and screen, which were damaged by a bomb strike in WW2, which destroyed a large part of the east end of the Cathedral.